Enas1998/web_page_six_handles/README.md

-This repository is about creating a control panel web page for controlling six handles Here is the list of files:
+This repository is about creating a control panel web page for controlling six handles a\
+Here is the list of files:
 1. index.html
 2. style.css